open-telemetry/opentelemetry-collector-contrib/connector/spanmetricsconnector/README.md

       buckets: `[2ms, 4ms, 6ms, 8ms, 10ms, 50ms, 100ms, 200ms, 400ms, 800ms, 1s, 1400ms, 2s, 5s, 10s, 15s]`
   - `exponential`:
     - `max_size` (default: 160) the maximum number of buckets per positive or negative number range.
+- `override_default_dimensions`: the list of dimensions which will override all default dimensions defined above.
 - `dimensions`: the list of dimensions to add together with the default dimensions defined above.

   Each additional dimension is defined with a `name` which is looked up in the span's collection of attributes or